-This 8-week lab course will introduce the student to a current topic in a science of their choosing.
-The student will investigate a specific issue or topic related to their prior education and/or personal experience, establish a hypothesis (if applicable), and test the hypothesis through the scientific method.
-In an effort to complete this 1-credit course, the student will select an issue or topic, perform a “lab experience” effort (conduct field work, visit a facility, interview expert sources, etc.), and submit a Lab Experience Action Plan, Draft Lab Experience Report (optional), and a Final Lab Experience Report in American Psychological Association (APA) format.
+This lab course will focus on introducing the student to a current topic in a science of their choosing.
+The student will investigate a specific issue or topic related to their prior science education and/or personal experience, establish a hypothesis (if applicable), and test the hypothesis through the scientific method.
+In an effort to complete this course, the student will select an issue or topic, perform a “lab experience” effort (conduct field work, visit a facility, interview expert sources, etc.), and submit a Field Experience Action Plan, Draft Experience Report (optional), and a Final Experience Report in American Psychological Association (APA) format.
 Traditional and web-based research methods and resources will be required and demonstrated throughout the course and specifically in the Final Lab Experience Report.
-The student will participate in weekly discussions related to their lab experience efforts and current events related to their issue or topic.
+(1 credit)

 Student Learning Outcomes (SLOs)

 Students who successfully complete this course will be able to:

 - Examine a topic related to a physical science in detail.